mhewedy/vermin/README.md

 ## Contributors
-Special thanks to @aseldesouky for contributing the logo
+Special thanks to [Ahmed Samir](https://github.com/aseldesouky) for contributing the logo.